bertBruynooghe/ReallyCare/readme.md

 	<td></td>
 </tr>
 </table>
-- got a small thing working in casperjs
+- got the grab working in casperjs, `dotenv -f .env casperjs caspertest.js`
+- started the same exercise in node.js with spooky, but got no further than a basic grab from an spooky example served through node.

 ## References